-Do you need help with goal setting in your personal life, professional life, or student life?
+Do you need help with goal setting in your personal or professional life?

 Are looking for a step-by-step guide to show you the right way to set a goal?